glamod/marine-user-guide2/docs/source/index.rst

 to produce data summaries with different filter criteria, but modifying the filter values in the configuration file.

-A launcher bash script configures the SLURM job for each CDM table and logs to level2/log/*sid-dck*/*config_file*-*table*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
+A launcher bash script configures a SLURM job for each CDM table and logs to level2/log/*sid-dck*/*config_file*-*table*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.